hive-engine/steemsmartcontracts-wiki/Mining-Contract.md

 }
 ```
 ### updatePool
 Update a mining pool.
 An update fee of 300 BEE is required.
-Can be used to activate or
-deactivate the pool as well as update multipliers.
 The symbols themselves cannot be changed.
 * requires active key: yes
 * can be called by: token issuer
 * parameters: